-Obviously this list leaves out a wide variety of careers within sports medicine.
-The sports medicine salaries listed above vary wildly depending on states, your experience, education, and organizations.
+Obviously this list leaves out a wide variety of careers within this field.
+The salaries listed above vary wildly depending on states, your experience, education, and organizations.
 A professional sports team is likely to pay their athletic trainer a much higher salary than the trainer in a local fitness club.

 National Academy of Sports Medicine

-As an example in the diversity of wages within sports medicine, let us take a look at some state by state breakdowns.
-The following list is a median sports medicine salary by states by employees who have attained an American College of Sports Medicine certification:
+As an example in the diversity of wages within this field, let us take a look at some state by state breakdowns.
+The following list is a median salaries by states by employees who have attained an American College of Sports Medicine certification: